MRI at Treasure Valley Hospital in Boise

 - Spinal cord injuries

 The MRI Process

 Before the imaging process begins, the patient must remove all metal jewelry.
 He or she is then helped onto the scanner's sliding table to lay down.
 Headphones are often offered for additional comfort and relief of any anxiety.
 The patient is then rolled into the magnets on the sliding table.
 The patient must stay still during the scan.
 Any movement will distort the final image.
 The scan will take between 20 and 60 minutes.
 When the MRI scan is completed, the patient merely gets up off of the MRI table and goes home.
-For people who are claustrophobic, open MRI scanners are available at certain locations, but those types of scanners aren't suitable for all types of exams.

 An MRI can also be used to measure the brain's functional processes by measuring blood flow to its different parts.
 This procedure has been invaluable in enhancing knowledge of brain function and activity.
 The first MRI machine from 1977 took five hours to produce a single image.
 Techniques continue to improve, and smaller areas of the body can now be studied with specificity down to one millimeter of thickness.